Liv Morgan: The Riott Squad (2017–2019)

-Brand switches and championship pursuits (2019–2022)
+Brand switches (2019–2022)

-On April 16, Morgan was moved to the SmackDown brand as part of the Superstar Shake-up, effectively dissolving The Riott Squad in the process.
-On the July 16 episode of SmackDown Live, Morgan turned face when she confronted Charlotte Flair and faced her in a match, in which Morgan lost by submission.
+On April 16, Morgan was moved to the SmackDown brand as part of the Superstar Shake-up, effectively dissolving the Riott Squad in the process.
+On the July 16 episode of SmackDown, Morgan turned face when she confronted Charlotte Flair and faced her in a match, in which Morgan lost by submission.

 On the October 14 episode of Raw, Morgan was the final overall pick of the year's draft, being drafted back to the Raw brand.
 Throughout the month of December, vignettes aired promoting Morgan's return.
 Morgan returned to television on the December 30 episode of Raw, during Bobby Lashley and Lana's storyline wedding, interrupting the proceedings and professing her love for Lana.
 After Lana subsequently attacked her, she aligned herself with Rusev, who had been feuding with Lana and Lashley, thus cementing her face turn.
 Morgan defeated Lana on the January 27, 2020, episode of Raw, doing so once again the following week.
 After her feud with Lana ended, Morgan entered a feud with her former Riott Squad teammate Ruby Riott who turned on her upon returning.
 On the March 2 episode of Raw, Morgan defeated Riott with Sarah Logan as the special guest referee.
 At Elimination Chamber on March 8, Morgan entered her second Elimination chamber match, during which she was eliminated by eventual winner Shayna Baszler.
 On the WrestleMania 36 pre-show on April 5, Morgan defeated Natalya.
 After WrestleMania, Morgan continued her feud with Riott and defeated her on the April 20 and 27 episodes of Raw respectively.

 After Morgan lost to Natalya on the June 22 episode of Raw, Ruby Riott attempted to console Morgan backstage after her loss, which she rebuffed.
-On the August 3 episode of Raw, Riott asked Morgan to join her in reforming the Riott Squad, only to be interrupted by The IIconics, who mocked the two; this led to a tag team match where Morgan and Riott defeated The IIconics.
-At Payback on August 30, Morgan and Riott (now officially known as The Riott Squad again) defeated The IIconics and once more the following night on Raw, forcing The IIconics to disband, per stipulation.
+On the August 3 episode of Raw, Riott asked Morgan to join her in reforming the Riott Squad, only to be interrupted by the IIconics, who mocked the two; this led to a tag team match where Morgan and Riott defeated the IIconics.
+At Payback on August 30, Morgan and Riott (now officially known as the Riott Squad again) defeated the IIconics and once more the following night on Raw, forcing the IIconics to disband, per stipulation.